Dr-Noob/MADFUT22_Hack/README.md

 ### 3. Usage
 1. Connect your rooted device to the Linux computer
 2. Make sure you have the app installed and that you have opened it at least once.
 3. **Make a backup of your MainActivity.xml file**.
 The progress of the game is stored in that file, and this script will replace it.
-If do not want to lose your progress, please make a backup of this file.
+If do not want to lose your progress, please make a backup of this file (you can use `backup.sh` for this).
 4. Open `crack.sh` and set the `auser` variable to the corresponding Android user in your phone.
 You need to set the user owner of the app.
 This can be retrieved using `su -c ls -l /data/data/com.madfut.madfut22/shared_prefs`
 5. Run `./crack.sh`.
 If the script has worked, you will see a `Cracked successfully!` message.